 Growing fish and delivering smiles is the mission of the Provincial fish hatcheries.
 The smiles could be on a seasoned angler, cradling an Atlantic salmon in the Margaree River, a grade 5 Learn to Fish student, catching their first pan-sized brookie, or an urban angler with a silver rainbow trout.
-The Province operates three hatcheries; Fraser's Mills Hatchery, in Antigonish Co., Margaree Hatchery, in Inverness Co. and McGowan Lake Hatchery in Queens Co..
+The Province operates three hatcheries; Fraser's Mills Hatchery, in Antigonish Co., Margaree Hatchery, in Inverness Co. and McGowan Lake Hatchery in Queens Co.
 Stocking initiatives are probably the most visible and popular of Inland Fisheries' management activities.

-Beginning in late March, approximately 200 lakes are stocked with Speckled (Brook) trout and Rainbow trout as part of our Spring Recreational Trout Stocking Program, Trout are generally of catchable size, and in addition to providing angling opportunities, serve to reduce pressure on vulnerable wild stocks.
-Many provincial and municipal parks are located on lakes which are stocked: as are many barrierfree fishing facilities.
-Last spring, more than 50 derbies received trout from Fraser's Mills.
-Margaree and McGowan Lake hatcheries.
-These social events are cherished by many organizers and communities as a means of introducing youngsters to the enjoyment and comradery that angling provides.
-The hatcheries supplied trout for 70 Learn to Fish events, providing kids the opportunity to take up a sport they can enjoy for a lifetime.
-An additional 200 lakes are stocked each fall, usually after the angling season closes, as part of our Fall Fisheries Enhancement Program.
+Beginning in late March, approximately 200 lakes are stocked with Speckled (Brook) trout or Rainbow trout as part of our Spring Recreational Trout Stocking Program.
+Trout are generally of catchable size, and in addition to providing angling opportunities, serve to reduce pressure on vulnerable wild stocks.
+Many provincial and municipal parks are located on lakes which are stocked, as are many barrier-free fishing facilities.
+Typically, more than 50 derbies receive trout from our Provincial hatcheries.
+Last spring, due to concerns regarding COVID-19, no permits for trout derbies were issued.
+These social events are cherished by many organizers and communities as a means of introducing voungsters to the enjoyment and comradery that angling provides.
+Similarly, all Learn-to-Fish (L2F) events were cancelled in 2021

+L2F usually hosts around 70 events, providing kids the opportunity to take up a sport they can enjoy for a lifetime.
+Despite the 2021 cancellations, most lakes were stocked, and anglers were able to get out and enjoy themselves while keeping a safe distance from one another.
+An additional 175 lakes are stocked each fall, usually after the angling season closes, as part of our Fall Fisheries Enhancement Program.
 Speckled trout account for most of this effort but Brown trout and sea-run Atlantic salmon populations are also enhanced at this time of year.
-The hatcheries also provide Rainbow and Speckled trout to 22 lakes in late fall to support the provinces winter trout fishery.
+The hatcheries also provide Rainbow and Speckled trout to 22 lakes in late fall to support the provinces winter trout fisherv.